odedmasala/portfolio/README.md

 - Node.js
 - npm or yarn

-Once you have these prerequisites installed, you can follow the steps below to set up the app:
+Once you have these prerequisites installed, you can follow the steps below to set up the app locally:

 1. Clone the repository to your local machine using `git clone https://github.com/odedmasala/my_portfolio.git`.
 2. Navigate to the root directory of the project and install the dependencies using `npm install` or `yarn install`.